Get an idea of how much you could borrow with this simple Buy to Let mortgage calculator.

 Yes, you can use BTL mortgage calculators in the same way if you’re remortgaging as if you’re planning to buy a Buy to Let.
 Plus, you’ll have the added benefit of knowing exactly how much rental income you achieve each month, rather than relying on an estimate.

 When a lender is considering how much they may lend on a BTL mortgage, they’ll factor in the cost of the BTL mortgage vs how much rental income you expect to generate.
-But there are other factors too when assessing affordability, for example they’ll consider whether you can afford the mortgage if interest rates increase.
+But there are other factors too, including your personal circumstances.

 The exact amount of interest you’ll pay on your mortgage depends on the mortgage rate, the amount you’ve borrowed, the length of the term and whether it’s a repayment mortgage or interest-only.